SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Will you be you joining a game where everyone else knows how to play, and you don’t have a lot of time to learn the rules?
-Read “Character Basics” and then ﬂip to the character templates.
+Read "Character Basics" and then ﬂip to the character templates.
 Ask the gamemaster which one or ones you can use.
 (These are also available for downloading from the West End Games Web site.)
 Fill in the template as you learned from Chapter 1, then take the sheet to the game session